GabrielHinz/multivpn/README.md

     cd multivpn

 ### Configuration
 On config file, define the your network and company settings.
-You can leave most of it as default, and change the field susing your favorite editor:
+You can leave most of it as default, and change the fields using your favorite editor:

     vim config